mbobra/SMARPs/README.md

 ### Contents

 This repository contains two folders.
 The `example_gallery` folder contains several notebooks and functions designed to help users understand the SMARP data and how to use the SMARP and SHARP data together.
-The `paper` folder contains notebooks that reproduce the figures and analysis in the SMARP paper ([Bobra et al. 2021](https://arxiv.org/abs/2108.07918), accepted to the *Astrophysical Journal Supplement Series*).
+The `paper` folder contains notebooks that reproduce the figures and analysis in the SMARP paper ([Bobra et al. 2021](https://doi.org/10.3847/1538-4365/ac1f1d)).
 To use these notebooks together with all the requisite Python packages, create a new [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) called smarp using the provided `smarp.yml` environment file like this:

 ```
 > conda env create -f smarp.yml